slashpai/gh-contrib/README.md

 # gh-contrib

-To count github contributions org wise or repo wise in a org
+To retrieve github contributions org wise or repo wise in a org and display in a tabular format (markdown)

 ## Pre-requistes